sz389/Capstone-Group5/Code/Race/README.md

 Pseudo labeling is a form of pretraining that allows for the use of unlabeled data; it is primarily used for unbalanced or small datasets.
 In this repository, unlabeled Accent data is used along with labeled Emotions data.

-### <a href="https://github.com/sz389/Capstone-Group5/blob/main/Code/Race/Data%20Processing/Pseudo%20Labeling/pseudo_labeling_semisupervised.py" target="_blank">Peudo Labeling using Semi-Supervised Learning</a>
+### <a href="https://github.com/sz389/Capstone-Group5/blob/main/Code/Race/Data%20Processing/Pseudo%20Labeling/pseudo_labeling_semisupervised.py" target="_blank">Pseudo Labeling using Semi-Supervised Learning</a>

 To run pseudo_labeling_semisupervised.py, use the follow command as reference: